joshuacrotts/c-standards/README.md

 **Windows**: To rebuild the code, clone the repository to your computer.
 This project is compiled with MinGW and a makefile.
 Depending on how you want to compile the project, you will need to alter the makefile to fit your needs and make sure you have SDL and its extensions installed correctly.
 Compile the code via <code>mingw32-make</code>.

-**MacOS** For MacOS, run the following commands in your terminal to get the appropriate development files for SDL:
+**MacOS**: For MacOS, run the following commands in your terminal to get the appropriate development files for SDL:

 1. <code>brew install SDL2</code>
 2. <code>brew install SDL2_image</code>